Dr Anna Parlane

 I have known Jessie since 2013, when we were both employed as gallery attendants and front of house coordinators at Melbourne’s Australian Centre for Contemporary Art (ACCA).
 We worked closely together in this capacity for four years, during which time I also became familiar with Jessie’s art practice.

-I’ve always enjoyed the efficiency of her work.
+I’ve always enjoyed the efficiency of their work.
 As gestures, Jessie’s works are often very simple, but also very direct.
-They pinpoint an internal conflict or faultline within the structure she’s examining.
+They pinpoint an internal conflict or faultline within the structure they’re examining.

 Inside Job was developed for NEW15, an exhibition of new works commissioned by ACCA and curated by the gallery’s in-house graphic designer, artist Matt Hinkley.
 Jessie’s work consisted of a gesture – a shrug – performed by ACCA’s team of gallery attendants during our interactions with visitors to the exhibition.
 This performative component of the work was accompanied by a series of stock photographs depicting people shrugging, which had been purchased by the artist.
 These images were used in posters designed by Hinkley in his dual capacity as curator and in-house designer, and exhibited around Melbourne as advertising for the exhibition.

-She did a powerpoint presentation for us, which she worked really hard on.
-She was nervous about how we would react.
-She understood that the project’s success depended completely on our participation.
+They did a powerpoint presentation for us, which they worked really hard on.
+They were nervous about how we would react.
+They understood that the project’s success depended completely on our participation.

-Jessie split her artists’ fee among the work’s performers, ensuring we were compensated for the time we spent learning about the work, and also for the task she was asking us to perform in addition to our regular duties as gallery attendants.
+Jessie split their artists’ fee among the work’s performers, ensuring we were compensated for the time we spent learning about the work, and also for the task they were asking us to perform in addition to our regular duties as gallery attendants.

-Jessie’s attraction to what Benjamin Buchloh called “the aesthetics of administration” and her interest in identifying (and subverting) the conventions of art institutions positions her practice unambiguously, I think, in the tradition of Institutional Critique.
+Jessie’s attraction to what Benjamin Buchloh called “the aesthetics of administration” and their interest in identifying (and subverting) the conventions of art institutions positions their practice unambiguously, I think, in the tradition of Institutional Critique.

 Jessie introduced a shrug into the network of structures, policies, bodies, actions and interactions that is ACCA in order to demonstrate how information flows through the institution.
 Information – or perhaps certainty?
 As gallery attendants, one of our roles was to talk about the artworks on display with visitors to the gallery, answer questions, offer interpretation or insight.
 For many exhibition visitors we were the embodiment of ACCA’s institutional voice, invested with the authority of the gallery’s public standing.
 Shrugging during every interaction we had with a gallery visitor introduced a note of uncertainty into everything we said and, by extension, into the gallery’s voice.
 The shrug was like a little anarchic glitch, a crack in both ours and ACCA’s authority.
 It made us all into double agents, working both for and against our employer, systematically undermining our own credibility.